Skip to Content

 For those that also have to apply for the pre-selection phase, complete that application PRIOR to applying for the professional phase.

-The number of applicants for admission exceeds the number of places available, In order to be eligible for selection into the professional phase, you will need to meet the following criteria:
+In order to be eligible for selection into the professional phase, you will need to meet the following criteria:

 To be eligible for selection into the professional phase of the veterinary technology programme you must meet all of the four criteria listed below

 You will need to complete 10 full days (80 hours) of veterinary clinic work experience to ensure you have seen “behind the scenes” of a commercial veterinary clinic.
-This must be completed PRIOR to beginning your study at Massey and within two years of applying for selection to the professional phase.
-You will need to have a veterinarian(s) at the clinic(s) where you completed your work experience verify this experience on the Veterinary Work Evaluation form (below).
+This must be completed PRIOR to beginning your study at Massey University and within two years of applying for selection to the professional phase.
+You will need to have a veterinarian, veterinary nurse, or veterinary technologist at the clinic(s) where you completed your work experience verify this experience on the Veterinary Work Evaluation form (below).
 They can either return this to you or they can submit it directly to the university.
 You can complete your work experience at more than one clinic and it can be completed outside New Zealand.
 We would recommend you complete one week at a large animal clinic and one week at a small animal clinic to improve your awareness of the breadth of clinical practise.

 You must pass all the pre-requisite courses (or their equivalent at another university) to be eligible for selection into the professional phase.
 These courses are:

-If you fail any of the pre-requisite courses you would not be eligible for selection, irrespective of how well you might have done in the other courses.
+If you fail any of the pre-requisite courses you will not be eligible for selection, irrespective of how well you might have done in the other courses.
 Please note: an R (restricted) grade is considered a failing grade for the purposes of vet selection.
 In order to become eligible for selection in the future you would have to re-take and pass any failed pre-requisite courses.

 Once you have passed a pre-requisite course (or its equivalent at another university) you will be given credit for this course, which will remain valid for all future veterinary selection applications.
 As such you will not be allowed to repeat a pre-requisite course you have passed.

-If you have passed courses at another university, you must provide details of these in your applications.
-This will allow us to contact us to determine whether those courses will be credited towards our pre-requisite courses.
+If you have passed courses at another university, you must provide details of these in your application.
+This will allow us to determine whether those courses will be credited towards our pre-requisite courses.
 If you are given credit for any of the pre-requisite courses you will not be allowed to repeat these for selection purposes but will be required to choose alternate courses of an approved standard.
 This is to ensure that all students competing for selection are taking new courses and not repeating material they have already studied.
 For advice on choosing alternate courses please contact Student Administration.

 We combine the credit value and grades obtained from completed courses into a single overall value called the GPA.
 The minimum average GPA required for eligibility for selection is a C+ or 3.0 on the 9 point GPA scale used at Massey University.
 However, the actual GPA cut-off for selection may be higher, and will depend upon the number of, and academic ability of the applicants each year.